 NetHunt CRM for organizing your work with clients

 NetHunt is both a CRM software and productivity tool that is integrated into Gmail.
 You need a CRM to keep your team on the same page regarding the relations with current or future customers.
-NetHunt CRM stores all the updates in the communication with clients as well as the overall progress of sales and marketing processes.
+This Gmail CRM stores all the updates in the communication with clients as well as the overall progress of sales and marketing processes.

 Why else does your team need CRM?